How to configure mTLS

 Add a Trusted CA to your Digital Certificates library

-With your Trusted CA created, you need to add it to your library of Digital Certificates, under Edge Libraries:
+With your Trusted CA created, you need to add it to your library of Digital Certificates in the Edge Libraries section:

-4. Enter in Certificate the content that represents your Trusted CA.
+5. Enter the content that represents your certificate in the Private Certificate field.

 You’ll be redirected to the Digital Certificates page, where all your certificates are listed, including this newly added one.